MeepStryker/DShield-SIEM/README.md

 - Step 3 install and configure Filebeat on DShield Sensor(s)<br>

 # Ubuntu Setup
-#### Like in an enterprise, a system collecting security logs and monitoring a network like the DShield SIEM, it need to be installed on a separately server and not with the DShield sensor.
+#### Like in an enterprise, a system collecting security logs and monitoring a network should be installed on a separate server.
+That is, the DShield SIEM should not be installed on the same system as the DShield sensor.

 - Ubuntu 22.04 LTS Live Server 64-Bit<br>
 - Minimum 8+ GB - Recommended 10-12 GB RAM<br>
-  - If the amount of RAM assigned to each containers (see below) is more than 2GB, consider increasing the server RAM capacity.<br>
+  - If the amount of RAM assigned to each container (see below) is more than 2GB, consider increasing the server RAM capacity.<br>
 - 4-8 Cores<br>
 - Add 2 partitions, one for the OS, the other for docker<br>
 - Minimum 300 GB partition assigned to /var/lib/docker<br>